Covid19OutputJapan/Covid19OutputJapan.github.io/index.md

 summary:
 ---

-{% assign fig_loc = "./archives/20210928/Figures/" %}
+{% assign fig_loc = "./archives/20211012/Figures/" %}

-## Last update on September 28, 2021
+## Last update on October 12, 2021
-** Based on the data available as of September 26, 2021.
+** Based on the data available as of October 10, 2021.
 Click to enlarge each image.

 {% include link_to_code.html %}